pcdavies/kubernetes-tutorial/CentOS.md

 # kubernetes-tutorial

 In this tutorial we will install 2 VM Images.
-One will server as the Kubernetes master, and the other a Kubernetes Node.
+One will server as the Kubernetes master, and the other a Kubernetes Worker Node.
 We'll configure Docker and Kubernetes on both Images.
-We'll then optionally configure a Windows node and connect it to the cluseter.

 ## Install the Master and Node